 While in Bruges there are some notable places of the past that are worth a visit like the Church of Our Lady.
 Presently, it is home to the Michelangelo marble sculpture, Madonna and child, which is the most famous of all renditions of Mary and Jesus.

-The Church of our Lady also host the ceremonial tombs of Charles the Bold and his daughter, Mary of Burgundy.
+Additionally, the Church of our Lady also host the ceremonial tombs of Charles the Bold and his daughter, Mary of Burgundy.
 Standing at almost 400 feet tall, the Church of Our Lady, is the second highest brick tower in the world.
 To enter the church is free, but there is fee to view the museum part of the church.
-You can find more information and ticket prices at Musea Brugge.
+You can find more information and ticket prices at Musea Brugge as well.

 Historic City Center